-4.7 The Board is authorised to provide for the issuance of one or more series of preference shares having such number of shares, designations, dividend rates, voting rights, conversion or exchange rights, redemption rights, liquidation rights and other powers, preferences and rights as may be determined by the Board without any further Shareholder approval.
+4.7 The Board may if authorised by Shareholders issue one or more series of preference shares having such number of shares, designations, dividend rates, voting rights, conversion or exchange rights, redemption rights, liquidation rights and other powers, preferences and rights.
 Preference shares, if issued, would have priority over the Shares with respect to dividends and other distributions, including the distribution of the Company's assets upon liquidation.